jimz7/jimz.github.io/_pages/about.md

 ---

-I'm a graduate student pursuing an M.S. in Electrical and Computer Engineering at the University of Texas at Austin.
+I'm a graduate student pursuing M.S. in [Electrical and Computer Engineering](https://www.ece.utexas.edu/) at the [University of Texas at Austin](https://www.utexas.edu/).
 I hold dual B.S. degrees in Electrical and Computer Engineering and Mathematics (with Honors) from UT Austin.

-My research focuses on machine learning and computer vision, especially understanding and improving the generalization of models.
+My research focuses on Machine Learning, especially understanding and improving the generalization of models.
 Currently I work as a Research Assistant at [VITA](https://vita-group.github.io/group.html) lab.

-I'm passionate about advancing AI technology and exploring its real-world applications, as well as the theoretical understandings behind.
+I'm passionate about exploring **real-world applications** as well as the **theoretical understandings** behind ML algorithms.

-You can find my CV here: [Currivulum Vitae](../assets/CV.pdf).
+You can find my CV here: [Curriculum Vitae](../assets/CV.pdf).

 [Email](mailto:jz24694@utexas.edu) / [GitHub](https://github.com/jimz7)